Image of African American Woman Working with Laptop While Drinking Coffee

 Q: What if I’ve tried therapy before and it didn’t help?

 A: That doesn’t mean healing isn’t possible.
-It just means you hadn’t found the right kind of support yet.
+It just means you haven’t found the right kind of support yet.
 And, healing from narcissistic abuse and trauma takes time.

 Q: Do I need an official diagnosis to get help?